Beauties in a brasserie for Chanel's Paris fashion show

 Guests lingered afterwards, hesitant to leave the festive atmosphere of the brasserie.
 One barman said models do indeed eat, as he had served a croissant to one of them in the show.

-As for his modelling debut?
+As for his modeling debut?
 "We had a great time," he laughed, wiping down the copper bar one last time.

 (Additional reporting by Johnny Cotton; Editing by Raissa Kasolowsky)